Kpytoo/COMP472_FinalProject_40245452/README.md

 It also contains the testing method for all models.
 It finally contains a display method that displays the metric of all models.

 ---

 ### Outline of steps to execute the code for data pre-processing.

+To execute the code for data pre-processing, all you have to do is run the *Main_Driver.py* file.
+Make sure you have all the necessary python packages installed before doing so.
+Make sure you have both the *Saved_Models* and *data* folders before proceeding.
+The *Main_Driver.py* file will pre-process the dataset as needed.

 ---

 ### Steps for running the code to train, evaluate, and apply the models.

+To run the code for training, make sure to *UNCOMMENT* lines 168, 179, 196, 207.
+These lines use the training functions for each model and their variants.

+If you wish to just evaluate the models, keep the above mentioned lines *COMMENTED* and simply run the *Main_Driver.py* file.
+The application of the models are done automatically!

+---

+Thank you for reading!